 Paracetamol (in the form of Calpol— remember that lovely taste) can be given to supplement ibuprofen in severe cases of teething pain.
 However, it should not be used as the main painkiller to soothe teething pain.

 Now I’ve taken you through how to best look after your child’s oral health from 0-3 years old.

 At this point they will have gone from having no teeth to all 20 of their milk teeth, hopefully free from cavities and any gum inflammation.

 Let’s go over again how we make this happen:

-5) As soon as teeth erupt you need to brush them for roughly 20 seconds each using gentle brushing on every surface of the tooth
+1. As soon as teeth erupt you need to brush them for roughly 20 seconds each using gentle brushing on every surface of the tooth.

-6) Floss your child’s teeth as early as possible, use a floss pick to make this easier
+2. Floss your child’s teeth as early as possible, use a floss pick to make this easier.

-8) Don’t let your child get in the habit of eating high sugar food, force them to eat low sugar food until they enjoy (or at least tolerate it)
+4. Don’t let your child get in the habit of eating high sugar food.
+Offer primarily low sugar food.
+Avoid processed foods.

-10) Do not let your child carry around a bottle habitually and have them switch to drinking from a regular cup as early as possible
+6. Do not let your child carry around a bottle habitually and have them switch to drinking from a regular cup as early as possible.